 "Just Another Manic Kahn-Day" Hank convinces Kahn to stop picking up his medicine at the pharmacy — only to learn when they hire Kahn to build a barbecue that Kahn is a manic-depressive and needs his medication to level him out, but Hank doesn't want Kahn to lose his manic energy to make the barbecue.
 Meanwhile Bobby tries to find the humor in a "Ray J. Johnson" comedy record that Peggy, Dale, Bill, and Boomhauer claim is funny.

 The Simpsons actually did have a lost episode that was aired only once in September 1995 called "Springfield’s Most Wanted".
 It aired between a rerun of the season six finale "Who Shot Mr. Burns Part One" and the debut of the season seven premiere, "Who Shot Mr. Burns, Part Two".
 This episode was mainly a Clip Show with live action segments hosted by John Walsh, and had guest apperences by Los Angeles police chief Daryl Gates, Dennis Franz, Courtney Thorne-Smith, Kevin Nealon, Chris Elliott and Andrew Shue.
-Since this episode was connected to the "Who Shot Mr. Burns" contest, this episode only aired once.
-It can now be seen on the Simpsons season six DVD set.
+Since this episode was connected to the "Who Shot Mr. Burns" contest, this episode only aired once on Fox (but it was shown more than once on Sky One in the UK).
+It can now be seen on the season six DVD set.

 Dialogue was recorded for The Angry Beavers series finale titled "Bye Bye Beavers", but it was never finished or aired, as per a rule stating that Nickelodeon series finales should not have self-referential humor about the series' end.
 (Supposedly, Nick considered breaking the rules for it, but ultimately left it unfinished due to the fact that the episode ended with the Beavers going to Cartoon Heaven, which was thought to be too sad for kids.)
 It was supposed to be paired with an episode called "A Tale of Two Rangers", of which no trace exists.